Plants and Light

 If moving the plant isn’t possible, there are some other ways to fix light issues.
 If you are having an issue with too much light, take a look at the chart above outlining the light received by windows in different exposures.
 For example, if you have a houseplant that wants bright indirect light and you have it in a west facing window, adding a sheer curtain will likely fix the issue.
 Sheers will let light through, but decrease its intensity just enough.

 Dark pots, walls, or furniture with matte finishes will absorb excess light.
 Be careful with dark pots, though.
 In some cases, they may absorb too much heat for your plant's roots.

 Troubleshooting Lighting: Too Little

 On the other hand, if you are noticing yellow discoloration, stunted leaf growth, elongated stems, plants that look as though they are reaching toward the light source, and/or a dull color, your plant might be getting too little light.
 Plants getting too little light may also drop their leaves, which can be a tricky symptom to understand.
 (Sometimes yellowing and leaf-drop is also caused by overwatering.
 Make sure to read our blog post all about watering.)

-Possible fixes: If all the windows in your house face North and you dream of growing indoor plants that need bright light, you might want to look into installing plant lights.
+If all the windows in your house face North and you dream of growing indoor plants that need bright light, you might want to look into installing plant lights.
 Full spectrum grow lights are the best, but even dedicated time close to household LED lights can help.
 Mirrors can be used to reflect light to areas that would otherwise be darker, and white pots, walls, furniture, and shiny finishes can increase the amount of light in a room.

 Always remember that plant care is experimental!
 Don’t be afraid to try different things while you are figuring out what works best for you and your plants.
-Keep in mind that individual plants or different cultivars can have different needs depending on their biology or what conditions they were in prior to landing in your home.
+Keep in mind that individual plants or different cultivars can have different needs depending on their biology or what conditions they were in prior to arriving in your home.